“Ruxandra Donose has a caressing, velvety-smooth voice, and a wayof harnessing her stage energy to a point of stillness that makes her mesmerizing…”

-Among the most renowned singers of her generation, Ruxandra Donose has captured critical and popular acclaim in leading opera houses and concert halls around the world, including the Royal Opera House Covent Garden, the Metropolitan Opera New York, San Francisco Opera, Opera National de Paris, Vienna State Opera, Berlin Staatsoper, Los Angeles Opera, Deutsche Oper Berlin, Teatro Real, Madrid, and Tokyo.
-She has worked with conductors such Claudio Abbado, Sergiu Celibidache, Seiji Ozawa, Zubin Mehta, Sir Colin Davis, Charles Dutoit, Christoph von Dohnanyi, Mariss Jansons, Donald Runnicles, Vladimir Jurowski, and Pierre Boulez.
+Among the most renowned singers of her generation, Ruxandra Donose has captured critical and popular acclaim in leading opera houses and concert halls around the world, including the Royal Opera House, Covent Garden, the Metropolitan Opera, New York, San Francisco Opera, Opera National de Paris, Vienna State Opera, Berlin Staatsoper, Los Angeles Opera, Deutsche Oper Berlin, Teatro Real Madrid, and Tokyo.
+She has worked with such conductors as Claudio Abbado, Sergiu Celibidache, Seiji Ozawa, Zubin Mehta, Sir Colin Davis, Charles Dutoit, Christoph von Dohnanyi, Mariss Jansons, Donald Runnicles, Vladimir Jurowski, and Pierre Boulez.

-Past notable European engagements also include performances at the Royal Opera House, Covent Garden ( Sesto Giulio Cesare, Annio La Clemenza di Tito and Nicklausse Les Contes d’Hoffmann), Opera de Paris (Cherubino Le nozze di Figaro), the Glyndebourne Fetsival (Sesto), Vienna Staatsoper (Varvara Katya Kabanova, Pierotto Linda di Chamounix, Rosina Il barbiere di Siviglia, Cherubino, Nicklausse, Dorabella Cosi fan tutte, Hänsel Hänsel und Gretel, Antigone in Enescu’s Oedipe), Salzburg Easter Festival (Fyodor Boris Godunov, conducted by Claudio Abbado), Finnish National Opera (Giovanna Seymour Anna Bolena), Dresden Semperoper (La Cenerentola and Cherubino), Teatro la Fenice (Speranza and Proserpina in Monteverdi’s Orfeo), Salzburg Festival (Isaura Tancredi), Octavian with the RAI Orchestra in Torino, and the title role in La Grande-Duchesse de Gerlostein with the Opéra Comique of Denmark.
-A regular guest singer of Deutsche Oper Berlin she recently appeared here to great success in productions of La Donna del Lago, La Cenerentola, Werther, Idomoneo, Der Rosenkavalier and Ariadne auf Naxos.
+Past notable European engagements also include performances at the Royal Opera House, Covent Garden (Charlotte Werther, Concepcion L'heure espagnole, Sesto Giulio Cesare, Annio La Clemenza di Tito and Nicklausse Les Contes d’Hoffmann), Opera de Paris (Cherubino Le nozze di Figaro), the Glyndebourne Fetsival (Sesto, La Cenerentola), Vienna Staatsoper (Varvara Katya Kabanova, Pierotto Linda di Chamounix, Rosina Il barbiere di Siviglia, Cherubino, Nicklausse, Dorabella Cosi fan tutte, Hänsel Hänsel und Gretel, Antigone in Enescu’s Oedipe), Salzburg Easter Festival (Fyodor Boris Godunov, conducted by Claudio Abbado), Finnish National Opera (Giovanna Seymour Anna Bolena), Dresden Semperoper (La Cenerentola and Cherubino), Teatro la Fenice (Speranza and Proserpina in Monteverdi’s Orfeo), Salzburg Festival (Isaura Tancredi), Octavian with the RAI Orchestra in Torino, and the title role in La Grande-Duchesse de Gerolstein with the Opéra Comique of Denmark.
+A regular guest singer of Deutsche Oper Berlin she recently appeared here to great success in productions of La donna del lago, La Cenerentola, Werther, Idomoneo, Der Rosenkavalier and Ariadne auf Naxos.

 A highly demanded concert singer, Donose has appeared with many leading orchestras around the world.
 The role of Marguerite in La Damnation de Faust has featured prominently in her concert career, with performances with the Berlin Sinfonie-Orchester, Berlin Philharmonic, the Tonhalle Orchestra in Zürich, Orchestre National du Capitôle in both Toulouse and Valencia and Orchestre de Paris.
 She has appeared with the Dresden Staatskapelle (Dvorak’s Stabat Mater later released by Deutsche Grammophon), Orchestre de Paris (Das Lied von der Erde), Gewandhausorchester Leipzig (Mahler’s Second Symphony), Bayerische Rundfunk Orchester (El amor brujo and Ravel’s Shéhérazade), Berlin Philharmonic (Shéhérazade), the Salzburg Festival (Mozart’s Mass in C major), Vienna Radio Symphony Orchestra (Walton’s The Bear and d'Albert's Die Abreise), Münchner Philharmoniker (Bach’s Mass in B minor conducted by Sergiu Celibidache and a programme of French opera arias led by Roberto Abbado), Orchester der Beethovenhalle Bonn (Bach’s St. John Passion) and Frankfurt Alte Oper (Bach’s St. Matthew Passion).